second-state/libeni/docs/developer-guide.rst

 Test Your ENI Operations
 ------------------------

-See :doc:`the documentation <testing-eni-operations>` for how to test your ENI operations.
+See :doc:`the documentation <testing-eni-operations>` for how to test the shared libraries of your ENI operations.